alexserra98/alexserra98/content/posts/advml/index.md

 ## Invariance and Equivariance
-In this section, we will introduce two concepts that will be crucial for the following posts of this series of notes: the concept of invariance and equivariance.
-We will show then their connection with some architectural bias introduced by pooling and convolution <br>
+In this section, we will introduce two concepts that will be crucial for the following posts of this series of notes: the concept of invariance and equivariance.We will show then their connection with some architectural bias introduced by pooling and convolution <br>
 Given a function $f: A \rightarrow A $ and a group $G$ acting on $A$ we call $f$:
 - **invariant**:  if $f(gx)=f(x)$ for all $g \in G$ and $x \in A$